-- NMHC and NAA strongly urge Congress to prevent disruption in the marketplace and pass a long-term reauthorization of the NFIP that maintains the government's backstop before it is set to expire on September 30, 2022, because the NFIP remains the primary source of flood coverage for multifamily developers, owners and operators. - Mapping: It is common for apartment owners to have their properties misclassified as being in high-risk flood zones, or Special Flood Hazard Areas (SFHA).
+Mapping - It is common for apartment owners to have their properties misclassified as being in high-risk flood zones, or Special Flood Hazard Areas (SFHA).
 The process to correct an inaccurate and erroneous FEMA flood map is overly complex and financially burdensome.
 The onus is wrongly on property owners to prove maps inaccurate, who incur engineering and surveying expenses and spend vast amounts of time to appeal under the current system.
-Inaccurate maps not only have financial repercussions for existing property owners, but also have a chilling effect on development in inaccurately zoned areas, which is problematic in a time of a rental housing shortage. - NMHC and NAA encourage Congress to continue to prioritize and provide sufficient resources to more frequently update FEMA's flood maps to reduce the number of inaccuracies that detrimentally effect multifamily industry and, most importantly, their residents.
-FEMA had a goal of updating its flood maps at an interval of not less than every five years, which would achieve this goal; however, FEMA has not been provided sufficient resources to meet that goal. - NMHC and NAA recommend Congress require FEMA to improve the efficiency of the overall mapping process to reduce cycle time and costs and improve the mapping appeals process to make it more affordable, transparent, and less time-consuming for both communities and property owners. - Risk Rating 2.0: FEMA's Risk Rating 2.0 program is intended to move rate setting to a more detailed and structure specific system.
-But as implementation begins, concerns remain over the process for property owners to challenge flawed designations and the maps and related criteria on which they are based. - Greater transparency around Risk Rating 2.0 is needed.
+Inaccurate maps not only have financial repercussions for existing property owners but also have a chilling effect on development in inaccurately zoned areas, which is problematic in a time of a rental housing shortage.

+NMHC and NAA encourage Congress to continue to prioritize and provide sufficient resources to more frequently update FEMA's flood maps to reduce the number of inaccuracies that detrimentally affect the multifamily industry and, most importantly, their residents.
+FEMA had a goal of updating its flood maps at an interval of not less than every five years, which would achieve this goal; however, FEMA has not been provided sufficient resources to meet that goal.
+NMHC and NAA recommend Congress require FEMA to improve the efficiency of the overall mapping process to reduce cycle time and costs and improve the mapping appeals process to make it more affordable, transparent, and less time-consuming for both communities and property owners.

+Risk Rating 2.0-As FEMA's Risk Rating 2.0 program, which is intended to move rate setting to a more detailed and structure specific system, is being implemented concerns remain over the process for property owners to challenge flawed designations and the maps and related criteria on which they are based.
+Greater transparency around Risk Rating 2.0 is needed.
 Under the new rate setting process, FEMA does not clearly demonstrate premium setting methodology or potential premium savings for proactively implementing costly mitigation measures to property owners or their insurance representatives.
-NMHC and NAA encourage Congress to require FEMA to improve transparency around Risk Rating 2.0 and develop a manual or guide to demonstrate premium calculation with clear considerations for mitigation measures that could impact NFIP premiums. - Documentation requirements under Risk Rating 2.0 are burdensome, difficult and cause confusion for multifamily property owners.
+NMHC and NAA encourage Congress to require FEMA to improve transparency around Risk Rating 2.0 and develop a manual or guide to demonstrate premium calculation with clear considerations for mitigation measures that could impact NFIP premiums.

+Documentation requirements under Risk Rating 2.0 are burdensome, difficult and causing confusion for multifamily property owners.
 Under Risk Rating 2.0 underwriting, FEMA is requiring new data points that were never required before.
-For example, FEMA is now requiring property owners to submit replacement costs for each structure, along with supporting documentation, such as an appraisal, every three years.
+For example, FEMA is now requiring property owners submit replacement costs for each structure, along with documentation to support it such as an appraisal, every three years.
 While condominium associations typically obtain a new appraisal every three years, multifamily owners do not because commercial appraisals are very expensive and are unnecessary unless a multifamily property is being sold or refinanced.
 FEMA made a bad assumption about appraisals from not talking with multifamily owners and, in turn, placed an unnecessary and costly burden on the multifamily industry at a time of unprecedented housing affordability challenges.
 NMHC and NAA encourage Congress to require FEMA work with the NMHC and NAA to better understand the multifamily business and then to streamline the documentation process under Risk Rating 2.0 to prevent burdening property owners with unnecessary and costly documentation requirements.